 How Foreigners Can Stay Long Term in Laos: Visa Options Explained

-1. Confirm which long-stay route fits your profile — investor, employed foreigner, spouse, or agent-managed arrangement.
+1. Confirm which long-stay route fits your profile — investor, employed foreigner, spouse, or sponsored arrangement.

 2. Identify a licensed sponsor, relevant government authority, or official channel appropriate to your route.